-In addition, complying development and development without consent provisions in the SEPP cannot be used to carry out development that would contravene other existing conditions of a development consent relating to hours of operation, car parking, vehicular movement, traffic generation, loading, waste management and landscaping.
+In addition, complying development and development without consent provisions in the Education SEPP cannot be used to carry out development that would contravene other existing conditions of a development consent relating to hours of operation, car parking, vehicular movement, traffic generation, loading, waste management and landscaping.

-Applying for development consent under Part 4 of the EP&A Act -best practice for applicants
+Applying for development consent under Part 4 of the EP&A Act - best practice for applicants

 Schools can experience fluctuations in staff and student numbers for various reasons, and flexibility to accommodate additional students is required in order to deliver the best level of access to education for children.

-Before applying for development consent, applicants of school developments should look beyond the immediate student and staff numbers and instead consider the future projected student and staff numbers and the maximum operating capacity of the school site and incorporate these matters into their development application so that they can be considered by the consent authority.
+Before applying for development consent, applicants for school developments should look beyond the immediate student and staff numbers.
+Consider instead the future projected student and staff numbers and the maximum operating capacity of the school site.
+These matters should be incorporated into development applications so that they can be considered by the consent authority.

-If development consent is granted for a maximum number of students above current needs, when the demand for additional capacity arises development can be readily undertaken at the site using the complying development or development without consent provisions in the SEPP without the need to lodge a new development application or to request a modification of the existing development consent.
+If development consent is granted for a maximum number of students above current needs, when the demand for additional capacity arises development can be readily undertaken at the site using the complying development or development without consent provisions in the SEPP.
+These provisions can be relied upon without the need to lodge a new development application or to request a modification of the existing development consent.

-Alternatively, if future proposed works are likely to be outside the scope of the complying development or development without consent provisions, the applicant should consider lodgement of a staged development application under section 83B of the EP&A Act.
-This seeks consent for an overall concept or masterplan for the site, with a maximum number of student and staff numbers based on factors including population and enrolment forecasts and the maximum operating capacity of the site.
-Subsequent development applications to carry out works in accordance with the Concept Approval would then need to be lodged as required.
+Alternatively, if future proposed works are likely to be outside the scope of the complying development or development without consent provisions, the applicant should consider lodgement of a staged development application under section 4.22 of the EP&A Act.

+Staged development applications seek consent for an overall concept proposal for the site, with a maximum number of student and staff numbers based on factors including population and enrolment forecasts and the maximum operating capacity of the site.
+Subsequent development applications to carry out works in accordance with the consent for the concept proposal would then need to be lodged as required.